Closure of the Investor visa: Is there any alternative

 The Home Secretary is reported to be closing the UK’s Tier 1 Investor visa programme.
-Often referenced as the “golden visa” programme, the visa route is for individuals with £2 million to invest in companies that are active and trading in the UK.
+Often referenced as the “golden visa” programme, the visa route is for individuals with £2m to invest in companies that are active and trading in the UK.

 Closure of the Investor visa route